centminmod/centminmod-fail2ban/readme.md

 * currently this configuration is a work in progress, so not fully tested.
 Use at your own risk
 * centmin mod buffers access log writes to Nginx in memory with directives `main_ext buffer=256k flush=60m` and custom log format called `main_ext`, so for fail2ban to work optimally, you would need to disable access log memory buffering and revert to nginx default log format by removing those three directives from your Nginx vhost config file's `access_log` line.
 So `access_log /home/nginx/domains/domain.com/log/access.log main_ext buffer=256k flush=60m;` becomes `access_log /home/nginx/domains/domain.com/log/access.log;` and restart Nginx
-* if switching from CSF Firewall to Cloudflare API action from `action.d/cloudflare.conf`, ensure Centmin Mod 123.09beta01 branch Nginx vhosts are setup with proper real IP detection and Cloudflare IP whitelisting.
+* if switching from CSF Firewall to Cloudflare API action from `action.d/cloudflare.conf`.
+Ensure Centmin Mod 123.09beta01 branch Nginx vhosts are setup with proper real IP detection and Cloudflare IP whitelisting.
 You can use [tools/csfcf.sh](https://community.centminmod.com/threads/csfcf-sh-automate-cloudflare-nginx-csf-firewall-setups.6241/) script to automate the Cloudflare Nginx configuration and Cloudflare IP whitelisting management outlined [here](https://community.centminmod.com/threads/csfcf-sh-automate-cloudflare-nginx-csf-firewall-setups.6241/).
 You can setup a cronjob to run the script in auto mode `/usr/local/src/centminmod/tools/csfcf.sh auto`.This ensures visitor's real IP address is passed on in your server logs which fail2ban reads.
 * default `action.d/csfdeny.conf` ban option is to use `csf -d` to permanentaly block ip.
 Though temp block would be more appropriate:

 ```